Tokimon/jsfns/packages/core/README.md

 polyfills can be included automatically in the build process, making it simple to ensure full support.
 Therefore it is more future proof and clutter free to leave fallbacks and polyfills out of the methods and just focus on core functionality.

-**Note**
-You will have to add these snippets as part of your transpilation if you wish to have enable auto detection of polyfills.

 ## Installation